Storm sets off frantic rush for supplies across US East Coast

 "I can't imagine what kind of damage this will do," said Melissa Stone as she helped her father prepare to leave his home.
 "It makes me sick, I can't even think about it."

-On its current projected track, Sandy is most likely to make landfall between in the New York/New Jersey area and head inland toward Philadelphia, forecasters said.
-Many of the 50 million people in the storm's path seemed to be paying attention and attempting to prepare.
+On its current projected track, Sandy is most likely to make landfall in the New York/New Jersey area and head inland toward Philadelphia, forecasters said.
+Many of the 50 million people in the storm's path have rushed to prepare.

-Authorities expected widespread power outages, and many residents wanted generators to keep their homes with power in the event downed power lines leave their neighbourhoods without electricity.
+Authorities expect widespread power outages, and many residents bought generators in case power lines were brought down.
 Flashlights and batteries also were in demand.

-The storm was expected to play havoc with road, rail and air transportation.
+The storm is expected to play havoc with road, rail and air transportation.
 New York City's subway, bus and train service will be suspended on Sunday evening.
-Only once before have transportation officials taken such a step, when Hurricane Irene slammed the city in 2011.
+Only once before have transportation officials taken such a step -- when Hurricane Irene slammed the city in 2011.

-John Fallon, store manager at Port Annapolis Marina in Annapolis, Maryland, had a crew of at least eight people working to get boats out of the water, tie them down and remove sales and canvasses.
-"Today has been absolutely frantic," Fallon said.
+"This may be foolish, but I'm going out to my daughter's house," she said, adding that she was worried that if she waited any longer she would not be able to get out of Manhattan in time for Halloween.
+"My daughter said, 'Just come tonight,' and I want to be with family."

+E.J.
+Shindledecker, the owner of Sharky's restaurant in Dewey Beach, Delaware, said he was puzzled by the number of visitors wandering about on Sunday, when Rehoboth planned to host its popular Sea Witch Festival.
+It was later cancelled.

-(Daniel Lovering in Massachusetts, Barbara Goldberg in New Jersey, Mary Ellen Godin in Connecticut, Medina Roshan in Maryland; Writing by David Bailey; Editing by Paul Thomasch and Will Dunham)
+"I see families with little kids walking up and down the street in front of the restaurant and I'm thinking, 'why are you here?'" said Shindledecker.
+"I didn't see that much traffic going north and I'm thinking 'You got to get out of here.'"
+(Additional reporting by Daniel Lovering in Massachusetts, Barbara Goldberg in New Jersey, Mary Ellen Godin in Connecticut, Medina Roshan in Maryland and Tom Hals in Pennsylvania; Writing by David Bailey; Editing by Paul Thomasch and David Brunnstrom)